-A complete guide for preparing the thesis is given on the website of the Office of Graduate and Undergraduate Programs: www.aus.edu/academic/ gup/graduate/thesesguide.
+A complete guide for preparing the thesis is available at: www.aus.edu/academic/gup/graduate/thesesguide.

 4.0 Graduate Student Employment Opportunities

 4.1 Graduate Assistantships: Policies, Selection Requirements and Application Procedures

 The purpose of offering graduate assistantships at AUS is to attract highly qualified students who bring benefit to the academic community.
 Two categories of graduate assistantships are provided: graduate research assistantships (GRAs) and graduate teaching assistantships (GTAs).
 Both types of assistantships are competitively awarded on a semester-by-semester basis and follow the same application process.
 Graduate assistantships can be held for a maximum of two years.